melt-umn/ableC-lvars/README.md

 + Does it make sense to free old value in put?
 + If an update would take the state of an lvar to top(), should the update just not be performed, or should the program error out?
 Or should this depend on the debug mode?
 Does this affect determinism?
++ If put fails, should still free values, or not?

 ## Guide: